Why Your Gardenia Leaves Are Turning Yellow & How to Fix It

 You can also make a homemade solution to acidify the soil;

-- You can mix five tablespoons of vinegar into one liter of water then pour the solution around the base of the plant.
+• You can mix five tablespoons of vinegar into one liter of water and then pour the solution around the base of the plant.

 2. Boost the Nutrients

-Applying a good gardenia fertilizer that has magnesium, iron, nitrogen, and other nutrients is one of the easiest ways to boost soil nutrients.
-Here are other ways you can boost specific nutrients;
+Applying a decent gardenia fertilizer, including magnesium, iron, nitrogen, and other nutrients, is one of the simplest ways to increase soil nutrients.
+Here are some alternative strategies to raise particular nutrients.

 3. Improve the Drainage

-If the pot doesn’t have drainage, create a drainage hole and repot it using good potting soil with great drainage.
-Ideally, you can also add some vermiculite, perlite, or sand to ensure the soil is drained and the gardenia’s leaves remain dark green.
+If the pot lacks drainage, make a drainage hole and repot it in good potting soil with excellent drainage.
+Ideally, add some vermiculite, perlite, or sand to help drain the soil and keep the gardenia's leaves dark green.

 4. Proper Watering

-You need to know how much water gardenia plants need depending on the weather and the soil water-retaining capabilities.
-However, the average water requirement gardenia plant is one inch of water per week.
-Ensure the soil is moist but not oversaturated.
-A good soil condition and potting mix can come in handy to protect the plant from improper watering helping the leaves remain green.
+Gardenia plants require varying amounts of water depending on the weather and the soil's ability to hold moisture.
+However, the average gardenia plant requires one inch of water per week.
+Ensure that the soil is wet but not saturated.
+Good soil conditions and potting mix might assist the plant in resisting overwatering and keeping its leaves green.

 5. Sunlight